mattwthompson/signac-flow/doc/templates.rst

         with Pool(4) as pool:
           print("hello", job)

+In general, there are no restrictions on what directives can be specified; they provide a simple way to pass additional information from an operation definition in the :py:class:`~flow.FlowProject` to the submission script.
+However, **signac-flow** uses certain conventions for specific directives to provide a common language across all templates for certain common features.
-All directives are essentially conventions, the ``np`` directive in particular means that this particular operation requires 4 processors for execution.
+For example, the ``np`` directive indicates that a particular operation requires 4 processors for execution.

 The following directives are respected by all base templates shipped with **signac-flow**:

 .. glossary::